The Health survey for England was published in December and I wanted to share some of the statistics with you.

 *the survey covers 10,000 people living in England.

 These statistics are quite shocking.
 So, what can we do to change?
+One key approach is battling childhood obesity through positive role models and healthier habits.

 Be a good role model